(The next location shot lasts for less than two seconds but there’s enough in it to justify a dedicated post… read on… )

 Then … The cab cuts across town.
 The two hotels make this location easy to find.
 We are back in San Francisco: the Odeon was at 40 7th Street, the Atlanta at 92 7th Street.
 So the cab is heading east on Market at 7th.

 and Now, The Federal Building at 90 7th Street and its plaza now sit where the two hotels used to be.
 It opened as an innovative energy-saving structure in 2007 to critical acclaim by fellow architects but considerable criticism by those who work in it.
-The doorway in the center both Then and Now with the carved masonry pediment above it was then, and still is, the entrance to the Odd Fellows Hall.
+The doorway in the center both Then and Now with a fanciful masonry pediment above it is the entrance to the Independent Order Of Odd Fellows Hall.
+The building has housed the IOOF organization since 1909 and more recently other tenants but has recently been listed for sale.

-Then … Clarence follows; he’s also travelling east on Market, between 7th and 8th Streets just passing the Civic Center Market at 1143-1145 Market, the National Hotel at 1139 Market and the Army and Navy Goods store at 1133 Market.
+Then … Clarence follows; he’s also travelling east on Market, between 7th and 8th Streets just passing the Civic Center Market at 1143-1145 Market and an Army and Navy Goods store at 1133 Market.

 and Now, These are those same addresses today.
-The building on the right that housed the Civic Center Market has since been replaced by a white-walled office building.
+The building on the right that housed the Civic Center Market has since been replaced by the white-walled office building but a thrift store continues to do business at 1143 Market on the left.